Ginseng supplement by Ray Sahelian, M.D. benefit of Ginseng and Ginseng side effects

 or high blood pressure.

-Several years ago I tried to take some kind of ginseng and it made my shaky.
+Several years ago I tried it and it made my shaky.

 nervousness and anxiety.